lgo-perla.gif (5745 bytes)

 RECREATIONAL & ENTERTAINMENT FACILITIES:

-ROEDER PAVILION: The Roeder Pavilion is available to all Coronado Shores homeowners as an entertainment center.
-It is located on the beach between Cabrillo and La Sierra Towers.
+ROEDER PAVILLION: The Roeder Pavilion is available to all Coronado Shores homeowners as an entertainment center.
+It is located on the beach between Cabrillo and La Sierra Towers .
 It is equipped with a kitchen and wet bar.
-For information regarding rules and reservations, please call the Landscaping and Recreational Office at 437-1280.
+For information regarding rules and reservations, please call the Landscaping and Recreational Office at 437-1260.

 THE HEALTH CLUB: Is located beneath the Beach Club entered by steps or handicap elevator.
 All Coronado Shores homeowners are automatically members of “The Health Club”.
 For information regarding hours of operation and facilities, please call 435-2533.